lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 As mentioned previously, we rely on the default feature variable `markers` to define the class labels and hence do not need to specify it in the above code chunk.
-To use another feature variables, one need to explicitly specify its name using the `fcol` argument (for example `fcol = markers2`).
+To use another feature variables, one needs to explicitly specify its name using the `fcol` argument (for example `fcol = markers2`).